JauntyJJS/jaunty-blogdown/content/blog/2022-06-23-UseR-2022-Series/part3/index.md

 ## Conclusion

 With that, I finished my participation in this online conference.
+A big thank you to the [organisers](https://user2022.r-project.org/about/organizers/) for their hard work in making this event possible.
+It was indeed very fruitful.
+Looking forward to watch the recordings of the talks that I have missed.